-- d) The methods or systems to monitor results of the application of specific practices mentioned in the previous point, associated risks and management thereof. - e) The supervision mechanisms of non-financial risk, ethics and business conduct. - f) The channels for communication, participation and dialogue with the stakeholders. - g) Practices of responsible communication avoiding manipulation of information and protect honour and integrity.

-55. That the company reports, in a separate document or in the management report, on the matters concerning corporate social responsibility, using some of the internationally accepted methodologies for this purpose.

-56. That the remuneration of the directors is the correct one to attract and retain the directors of the required profile and to remunerate the dedication, qualification and responsibility demanded by the job, but not so high as to compromise the independence of criterion of non-executive directors.
+- d) The methods or systems to monitor results of the application of specific practices mentioned in the previous point, associated risks and management thereof.
+The supervision mechanisms of non-financial risk, ethics and business e) conduct. f) The channels for communication, participation and dialogue with the stakeholders.
+Practices of responsible communication avoiding manipulation of g) information and protect honour and integrity.
+Partially meets □ Explain Meets X 55.
+That the company reports, in a separate document or in the management report, on the matters concerning corporate social responsibility, using some of the internationally accepted methodologies for this purpose.
+Meets X Partially meets □ Explain That the remuneration of the directors is the correct one to attract and retain - 56.
+That the remuneration of the directors is the correct one to attract and retain the directors of the required profile and to remunerate the dedication, qualification and responsibility demanded by the job, but not so high as to compromise the independence of criterion of non-executive directors.